-Here are the most important things that you should think about before you purchase a Las Vegas vacation home.
+Here are the key aspects to keep in mind before investing in a Las Vegas vacation home.

 Important Consideration When Buying a Vacation Home in Las Vegas